 – Support different user intentions: discovery, evaluation and purchase

-– Create modular card variants adaptable to different parts of the platform
+– Create modular and adaptable card variants

 – Balancing content density with visual clarity